MattShannon/hts-demo-en-US-cmudict-aridity/README.rst

 - follow the instructions for the official version included in ``INSTALL``, setting the USEUTT and USESTRAIGHT ``configure`` variables appropriately.
-  If you are using a corpus other than the CMU ARCTIC corpus for speaker SLT, you may wish to also specify the LOWERF0, UPPERF0, DATASET and SPEAKER ``configure`` variables.
+  If you are using a corpus other than the CMU ARCTIC corpus for speaker SLT, you may wish to also specify the LOWERF0 and UPPERF0 ``configure`` variables.

 Bugs
 ----